amberdata/jupyter-notebook/blockchain/whale-alert/README.md

     2. Verify the phone number you'd like to receive alerts.
     3. Copy your Account SID & your Auth Token (🔒 don't share your auth token 	🔒)
     4. Click "Get A Trial Number".
+    5. Authenticate your phone number on Twilio.

+Questions on Twilio?
+Check out the [Docs](https://www.twilio.com/docs/sms)

 ## Usage